-In previous work [13] we investigated the backup capacity requirements for the self-protecting multipath (SPM) and for shortest path rerouting (SPR).
-We consider them and also equal-cost multipath (ECMP) rerouting for a comparison with facility backup regarding the required backup capacity.
+In previous work [14] we investigated the backup capacity requirements for the self-protecting multipath (SPM) and for shortest path rerouting (SPR).
+We consider them and also equal-cost multipath (ECMP) rerouting for a comparison with one-to-one backup regarding the required backup capacity.
 All single link and node failures are protected.